SamEdgemon/SportsAnalytics/baseball/Blog3_Eras/index.md

 The objective of this analysis is to create a visualization that clearly illustrates the Eras of Baseball and makes structural change visible over time.

-Baseball changes when rules change.
-It changes when the ball itself changes.
-It changes with expansion, integration, labor dynamics, performance-enhancing drugs, and analytics.

-If those changes matter, they should leave a footprint in the data.

-Our task is to create a metric and then a visualization that allow those footprints to be seen.

-**Metric and Formula**
+**Metrics and Formulas**

-Runs Per Game (RPG)
+Runs Per Game (RPG)  = R / G
-RPG - R/G

 Runs per game is intentionally simple.
-It does not attempt to explain why offense changes—only whether it does.
+It does not attempt to explain why offense changes, but it is expected to indicate when it does.

-This makes it especially useful for historical analysis.
-When something significant changes in the game, it often appears here first.

 **Required Variables**